-Previous to touring the Louis Poulsen facility, the extent of my knowledge about the Danish lighting company was that I loved the PH lamp in it’s many variations.
+Previous to touring the Louis Poulsen factory, the extent of my knowledge about the Danish lighting company was that I loved the PH lamp in its many variations.

-In fact, it’s likely that a died-in-the-wool Dane may not even know the name Louis Poulsen (though they’ll almost certainly know the name Poul Henningsen, the designer that “PH” stands for).
-They’re not a splashy brand and you won’t find any stores lining the major shopping streets of Denmark.
+In fact, it’s likely that a dyed-in-the-wool Dane may not even know the name Louis Poulsen (though they’ll almost certainly know the name Poul Henningsen, the designer that “PH” stands for).
+They’re not a splashy brand with tons of storefronts.
 Instead, they do all their selling through shop-in-shop concepts in lighting stores, where the shopkeepers are specially trained in the particulars of Louis Poulsen lights.
-They also sell business to business directly, which is from where the bulk of their revenue comes.
+They also sell business-to-business directly, which is from where the bulk of their revenue comes.

 Their headquarters and factory, based in Vejen, Jutland, Denmark, are a strange mix of incredibly chic and industrial.
-While there, the presentation we get is extremely technical – there’s a lot about light temperature, glare, “comfort zones.”
-I don’t know, you guys, I’m not a lighting expert.
+While there, the presentation we get is extremely technical – there’s a lot about light temperature, glare, and “comfort zones.”

-What I took away from the talk was that the first successful Louis Poulsen designs were, in large part, created by architects.
-This seems natural to me, both because so many of the mid-century modern Danish designers were architects (was architectural school a prerequisite for building a chair?
-Seems like it), and because the lights themselves are so architectural.
+The first successful Louis Poulsen designs were, in large part, created by architects.
+This seems natural, both because so many of the mid-century modern Danish designers were architects (was architectural school a prerequisite for building a chair?
+Seems like it), and because the lights themselves are so architectural in form.

 These are not ornate chandeliers; there’s always a function to the form.
 When you see the many leaves of a PH Artichoke lamp, for example, those are in place to prevent glare while providing a certain amount of light.
 Of course the aesthetic is important and that’s where Louis Poulsen really shines (ha ha) – in creating highly functional lights that are still beautiful, and even occasionally ethereal (see Shoichi Uchiyama’s Enigma series).